 In the late 1980's, the community was faced with land use issues as Pierce County and the Puget Sound region continued to grow.
 A community plan, the North Hill Plan, was formulated with the support of the Pierce County Council and County administration, together with the residents of the Edgewood community.
 In 1993, an incorporation effort was launched to provide the community residents with the authority of local control so they could determine their own destiny.
 The successful vote for incorporation was conducted in April, 1995.
 In September, 1995, the first City Council elections were held, with the 14 survivors of the primary election meeting in the finals.
 The seven persons elected - Dan Burgess, Terry Faherty, Rose Hill, Larry Mock, Eric Paige, John Powers and Sandy Schulz - formed the first governing body for the new City of Edgewood.
 This group selected Terry Faherty, a life-long resident of Edgewood except for his absence due to military duty, as their first Mayor.

-Today, the City of Edgewood is approximately 8.9 square miles and home for almost 10,000 people.
+As of 2016, the City of Edgewood is approximately 8.9 square miles and home to almost 10,800 people.
 Cityhood continues into the 21st century with the hope and aspiration to be a community where the quality of life is maintained for all residents and were economic development reflects the character of Edgewood.